-When only one area of the knee has worn down with advanced arthritis, and the remainder of the knee has little wear with intact structural ligaments, this may be an opportunity to replace only this damaged compartment of the knee.
-This procedure is called “partial” or “unicompartmental” knee replacement and is now a popular and is a scientifically supported method of resolving the arthritic pain of the knee preserving much of the structural integrity of the remaining knee.
+Partial knee replacement is now a popular and scientifically supported method of resolving the arthritic pain of the knee, preserving much of the structural integrity of the remaining knee.
+When only one area of the knee has worn down with advanced arthritis, and the remainder of the knee has little wear with intact structural ligaments, this may be an opportunity to replace only the damaged compartment of the knee.
+The procedure is also known as “unicompartmental” knee replacement.

-- Third, partial knee surgery is a more bone conserving operation which allows for the unlikely revision to a standard total knee replacement in those very few patients who either wear out the remainder of the maintained knee or have a loosening failure of the implant.
+- Third, partial knee replacement surgery is a more bone-conserving operation, which allows for the unlikely revision to a standard total knee replacement in those very few patients who either wear out the remainder of the maintained knee or have a loosening failure of the implant.

-- Finally, most partial knee patients recover to active function quicker than a typical total knee replacement patient and…for virtually all patients, this surgery is done as an outpatient procedure where the patient goes home immediately after surgery is completed.
+- Finally, most partial knee replacement patients recover to active function quicker than a typical total knee replacement patient and, for virtually all patients, this surgery is done as an outpatient procedure where the patient goes home immediately after surgery is completed.

-What should make it easier for you to select the correct implant, technique and surgeon is to familiarize yourself on the most sophisticated technology available today in which a sophisticated robotic arm and 3D spatial positioning software assists a well-trained, experienced knee surgeon to implant your knee in the most accurate way possible.
-This technology is called.
-MAKOplasty®!
+What should make it easier for you to select the correct implant, technique, and surgeon is to familiarize yourself with the most advanced technology available today, in which a sophisticated robotic arm and 3D spatial positioning software assists a well-trained, experienced knee surgeon to implant your knee in the most accurate way possible.
+This is possible with Mako Technology!

-MAKOplasty® robotic arm assisted knee surgery is the most consistently reproducible, precision joint replacement installation system available in the world today that allows certified surgeons to optimize knee implant sizing, tracking, and ligament balance enhancing implant function and longevity.
-The accuracy is within 1mm and 1 degree, and has been shown to be at least 3 times more accurate than standard human held instrument systems.
+Mako robotic-arm assisted knee surgery is the most consistently reproducible precision joint replacement installation system available in the world today.
+It allows certified surgeons to optimize knee implant sizing, tracking, and ligament balance, enhancing implant function and longevity.
+The accuracy is within 1mm and 1 degree, and has been shown to be at least 3 times more accurate than standard human-held instrument systems.

-MAKOplasty® Partial Knee Resurfacing is an innovative treatment option for adults living with early to midstage osteoarthritis (OA) in the medial (inner), patellofemoral (top), or lateral (outer) compartments of the knee.
-It is powered by the Robotic Arm Interactive Orthopedic System (RIO), which allows for consistently reproducible precision in performing partial knee resurfacing.
+The Mako Partial Knee application is an innovative treatment option for adults living with early to mid-stage osteoarthritis (OA) in the medial (inner), patellofemoral (top), or lateral (outer) compartments of the knee.
+Mako technology allows for consistently reproducible precision in performing partial knee resurfacing.

-This robotically assisted system provides precise initial computerized sizing and placement of the implants in virtual reality, but that’s where all the other systems stop and MAKOplasty® far exceeds all others.
+The robotic-arm assisted surgery system provides precise initial computerized sizing and placement of the implants in virtual reality, but that’s where all the other systems stop and Mako technology far exceeds all others.
 Real-time live motion data is collected during the intra-operative planning phase and this is used to make the fine corrections in the balance and tracking position of the implants, which other systems just don’t do.

-During surgery, the RIO system provides the surgeon with real-time visual, tactile and auditory feedback to facilitate optimal joint resurfacing and implant positioning.
+During surgery, the Mako System provides the surgeon with real-time visual, tactile, and auditory feedback to facilitate optimal joint resurfacing and implant positioning.
 It is this optimal placement that can result in more natural knee motion following surgery.

 - Enable the pre-resection capture of patient-specific kinematic tracking through full flexion and extension

-- Minimally invasive, bone sparing, with minimal tissue trauma for faster recovery
+- Minimally invasive and bone-sparing, with minimal tissue trauma for faster recovery

-Before surgery, a CT scan is taken of the patient’s knee, and a 3D model created using the RIO system’s software.
+Before surgery, a CT scan is taken of the patient’s knee, and a 3D model created using the Mako System’s software.
 From this model, a pre-surgical plan is developed for the positioning of implants based on that patient’s unique anatomy.

-Once the surgical plan is finalized, it is programmed into the RIO, which creates a safety zone for bone removal.
-While the surgeon guides the robotic arm and is in control of it at all times, the RIO ensures that bone removal stays with the safety zone of the surgical plan, providing auditory, visual and tactile feedback, stopping the robotic arm if necessary before bone can be removed outside the planned area.
+Once the surgical plan is finalized, it is programmed into the Mako System, which creates a safety zone for bone removal.
+While the surgeon guides the robotic arm and is in control of it at all times, the system ensures that bone removal stays with the safety zone of the surgical plan, providing auditory, visual, and tactile feedback, and stopping the robotic arm, if necessary, before bone can be removed outside the planned area.
 Once the bone preparation is complete, the implants are placed in the knee.

 Partial knee replacement can be a challenging procedure to perform accurately on a consistent basis using manual techniques.
-Robotic arm assisted MAKOplasty® enables consistent results and more accurate implant placement which is an important factor in the life expectancy of implants.
-In an ongoing study, MAKOplasty® resulted in both greater accuracy in implant placement and less pain in the first eight weeks post-surgery compared to manual partial knee replacement using Oxford implants.1
+The robotic-arm assisted Mako System enables consistent results and more accurate implant placement which is an important factor in the life expectancy of implants.
+In an ongoing study, Mako Robotic-Arm Assisted Surgery resulted in both greater accuracy in implant placement and less pain in the first eight weeks post-surgery compared to manual partial knee replacement using Oxford implants.1

-Another study found that unicompartmental MAKOplasty® patients who received RESTORISMCK Medial Onlay implants, showed a very low failure rate of only 0.4% at two years2, which is nine times lower than that of manual surgery.
+Another study found that unicompartmental Mako System patients who received RESTORISMCK Medial Onlay implants, showed a very low failure rate of only 0.4% at two years2, which is nine times lower than that of manual surgery.
 The study was conducted by four surgeons, who evaluated 201 patients (224 knees).2

 *Oxford is a registered trademark of Biomet, Inc.